grapa-dev/grapa/maintainers/PROJECT_MANAGEMENT/BACKLOG.md

 - [ ] **Implement connection pooling**
 - [ ] **Add support for transactions**
 - [ ] **Improve query optimization**
 - [ ] **Multi-Field Set/Get for Records**: Investigate and implement a way to set and get multiple fields at once for a record (batch .set()/.get()).
 This will improve performance for records with many fields.
 Consider supporting $LIST or similar structures for batch operations.
 Note: RAW field type can store any Grapa data type, including $LIST (enhanced JSON), which may be leveraged for this feature.
-Not immediate priority; to be reviewed after ROW corruption issue is fixed.
+Ready for implementation now that ROW corruption issue is resolved.
 - [ ] **Expose custom index creation and management** (including multi-field indexes) to the Grapa language and CLI.
 Currently, only the default $KEY index is created automatically; custom indexes can only be created via the C++ API.
 Add Grapa language/CLI commands for user-defined indexes.

 ### Test Coverage Expansion